The Davistown Museum

 Status Location

-The Industrial Revolution (1865f.): Classic Period of American Machinist's Tools
+The Industrial Revolution (1865f.): Classic Period of American Machinists' Tools

 Measuring Tools

-102800M8 Caliper bio DTM MHC-K
+102800M8 Calipers bio DTM MHC-K

 Steel, 5" long, signed by owner "W.F.
 Blake".

-102800M7 Caliper bio DTM MHC-K
+102800M7 Calipers bio DTM MHC-K

 Steel, 6" outside, signed by owner "W.F.
 Blake".

-102800M5 Caliper bio DTM MHC-K
+102800M5 Calipers bio DTM MHC-K

 Steel, 6" inside, signed by owner "W.F.
 Blake".

-102800M4 Caliper bio DTM MHC-K
+102800M4 Calipers bio DTM MHC-K

 Steel, 9 1/4" long, signed by owner "W.F.
 Blake".

-102800M3 Caliper bio DTM MHC-K
+102800M3 Calipers bio DTM MHC-K

 Steel, 11 3/4" long, signed by owner "W.F.
 Blake".